MillionLinesOfCode/javapenalty/README.md

 `javac *.java`

-3.You should be clear to run the AnimationApp.java file using
+3.You should then be clear to run the AnimationApp.java file using

 `java AnimationApp`